 Plus, dehydrated apples are a really fun way to decorate your Christmas tree.
 It makes it smell wonderful too.
 Then you don’t have to worry about storing pricey ornaments each year, and you can make it a tradition of making apple ornaments every year.
 Creating memories and having fun too, you can’t beat that!

-So as you can tell, preserving them may require a little more work upfront, but it makes the apples fast to use whenever you are ready, and you lessen your chances of spoilage.
+As you can tell, preserving them may require a little more work upfront, but it makes the apples fast to use whenever you are ready, and you lessen your chances of spoilage.